fermisda/webpie/docs/source/threads.rst

 Building Threaded Applications
 ==============================

-Each HTTP request is handled by its own Handler object, created from scratch to process this request and destroyed after.
-Each request is parsed into its own WebOb Request object.
+Each HTTP request is handled by its own Handler object, created from scratch to process this request and this request only and destroyed when it is done.
+Each incoming request is parsed into its own WebOb Request object owned by the Handler object.
+The persistent singleton WPApp object is shared by all the Handlers and can be used for synchronization between them and to keep common data.
 Depending on the actual HTTP server implementation, this design allows to build multi-treaded web application.
-The persistent singleton WPApp object is shared by all the Handlers and can be used for synchronization between them and to keep common data.

-WebPie provides some basic tools to build threaded web aplications.
+WebPie provides some basic tools to build threaded web applications.

 WPApp as a Context Manager
 --------------------------